How To Handle Your Anger At Your Child

 6. WAIT before disciplining.

+Make it a point NEVER to act while angry.
 Nothing says you have to issue edicts on the fly.
 Simply say something like “I can’t believe you hit your brother after we’ve talked about hitting being against the rules.
 I need to think about this, and we will talk about it this afternoon.
 Until then, I expect you to be on your best behavior.”

 Once you’ve taken a ten minute timeout and still don’t feel calm enough to relate constructively, you can say “I want to think about what just happened, and we will talk about it later.
 In the meantime, I need to make dinner and you need to finish your homework, please.”